felfert/docker-wix/README.md

 # docker-wix

-Dockerized WiX toolset, focussed on easy setup/usage
+Dockerized WiX toolset, focussed on easy setup/usage [View on GitHub](https://github.com/felfert/docker-wix)

 This docker image is focussed on ease of use.
 Instead of modifying the Dockerfile or the necessity of special syntax like